Mac-Nerd/patchomator/README.md

 Download the latest PKG installer from the [Releases page](https://github.com/Mac-Nerd/patchomator/releases).

-Or you can download or clone this repo, copy or move `patchomator.sh` to the same location as Installomator, and set it executable.
+Or you can download and clone this repo, copy or move `patchomator.sh` to the same location as Installomator, and set it executable.

 ```
 curl -LO https://github.com/Mac-Nerd/patchomator/raw/main/patchomator.sh